maxxiimo/the-front-end-manifesto/mobile-foundation.md

 With so many screen sizes and new devices popping up left and right, and inconsistencies in mobile browser implementation, using media type alone to serve up styles for specific devices is impractical.
 Media queries on the other hand allow you to test a media type with a logical expression that evaluates to true or false.
 For example:

-    @media (min-width:500px) { color: red }
+    @media (max-width: 480px) { color: red }

-In this case, the media type All (implied by shorthand syntax) is matched against the devices user agent, If they match the device is then tested for a minimum width of 500 pixels.
+In this case, the media type All (implied by shorthand syntax) is matched against the devices user agent.
+If they match the device is then tested for a maximum width of 480 pixels, i.e. any device, like a smart phone in portrait and landscape mode, would pass this test.
 If the statement is true the specified styles, in this case the font color of red, are applied to the device.
 If false they are not, and the device continues to use the default font color.

 The power of media queries is that now developers can move beyond a finite set of media types, and test for a broader range of conditions including minimum and maximum widths and heights and screen orientation.
 Perfect for serving up device sensitive styles and content to a wide range of screen sizes and device capabilities.